 • When using a Virtual IP (VIP), the cluster certificate must either be the same as shared by all individual appliances or must be unique from all the nodes.

-• VMware supports an NSX Application Platform deployment on a TKG Cluster on Supervisor or an upstream Kubernetes cluster.
-The following table lists the versions supported and tested by VMware.
+• VMware supports an NSX Application Platform deployment on a Tanzu Kubernetes Grid (TKG) Cluster on Supervisor or an Upstream Kubernetes cluster.

 Note: